Azure/osdu-developer/README.md

 > **IMPORTANT:** In order to deploy and run this example, you'll need an **Azure subscription** with [these namespaces](https://azure.github.io/osdu-developer/before_you_start/) registered.

-Follow this [tutorial](https://azure.github.io/osdu-developer/tutorial_cli/) for a quick overview from the Azure Cloud Shell.

 ### Prerequisites